sagarneeli/coding-challenges/Misc/algo-and-ds-concepts.md

 """
 The expected output is a boolean value
-But since depth is needed for the balanced check, consolidate boolean and depth into "int" as return type
+But since depth is needed for the balanced check, consolidate boolean and depth (a positive integer) into "int" as return type

 Return an int
 int == -1 => Unbalanced denotes